Jbleezy/BO2-Reimagined/README.md

 * Quest: added player health regeneration during showdown
 * Quest: showdown target waypoint shows immediately after all players are revived from the electric chairs
 * Quest: showdown target waypoint shows offscreen
-* Fixed afterlife icon showing when initially in afterlife at the start of the game
-* Fixed initial weapon raise anim happening after exiting afterlife
-* Fixed perk hint strings showing when in afterlife
-* Fixed being able to hit a death barrier when jumping off the Docks Bridge zone

 ### Cell Block
 * Zombies spawn in the Cell Block 3rd Floor zone